moosearch/kindle-book-extractor/README.md

 This will create a venv folder and install all required Python packages automatically.

+NOTE: THIS ONLY NEEDS TO BE DONE ONCE.

 ## Step 3 – Open Kindle and Prepare the Book

 Launch Kindle for PC, open the Kindle book you want to extract pages from, and make sure the book is on the cover page (first page).

 ## Step 4 – Run the Script

+There are two ways to run the script.

+### 4(a) - Automatic

+Please double-click

+    .\get_kindle_book.cmd

+to execute the script with default parameters.

+### 4(b) - Manual
-In the same Powershell window, run:
+In the same terminal window, run:

     .\venv\Scripts\python.exe .\main.py

-This runs the script with default parameters
+This runs the script with default parameters.

+### Notes for Both Methods

-Screenshots will be saved to the default directory unless changed.
+Screenshots will be saved to the default directory at

+    .\Output\Screenshots\[YYYYMMDD_HHMMSS]

-A PDF will be generated at the default location (.\Output.pdf in the project root)
+A PDF will be generated at the default location

-NOTE: After each book, clear the screenshots directory before running the next book!
-The script uses the same directory for screenshots unless you specify a different one with the --output-dir flag.
+    .\Output\PDFs\[YYYYMMDD_HHMMSS]_Output.pdf

+Rinse and repeat for any subsequent books. **Ensure you do STEP 3!**

 # Optional – Custom Parameters